sudoskys/StableDiffusionBook/docs/train/Textual.en.md

 Select the image size for training, typically `512x512` for 8Gb graphics cards, larger is not necessarily better.

-**The next four checkboxes** are
+**Next there are four checkboxes**

-`Create flipped copies`

-- When checked, this will invert the image image to increase the amount of data.
+Checking `Create flipped copies` will invert the image image to increase the amount of data.

-- `Use deepbooru caption as filename`

-Check this box to train `embedding` for NAI.
-If you don't have this option, you need to add `--deepdanbooru` to the startup entry.
+Check `Use deepbooru caption as filename` to use deep learning to recognize Tag, and check to train `embedding` for NAI. **If you don't have this option, you need to add `-deepdanbooru` to the startup entry**

-Windows needs to add it to `COMMANDLINE_ARGS=` in the `webui-user.bat` line, or just `python launch.py --deepdanbooru`.
+>Windows needs to add `COMMANDLINE_ARGS=` in the `webui-user.bat` line, or just `python launch.py --deepdanbooru`.
 (If the launch is stuck it is a network problem)

-- `Use BLIP for caption` Use the BLIP model to add captions to filenames.
+Checking `Use BLIP for caption` will add a caption to the filename using the BLIP model.
 Not really suitable for secondary images.

-- `Split oversized images into two` Splits oversized images into two, not normally used.
+Check `Split oversized images into two` to split oversized images into two, not normally used.

-So we check `Use deepbooru caption as filename` and `Create flipped copies`.
+Finally we check `Use deepbooru caption as filename` and `Create flipped copies`.

-Click the button and wait for the process to finish.
+Click the button and wait for the processing to finish.

 ## Training